 HATHAWAY’S TREATMENT AND EXIT PLANNING:

 From the beginning of admission, our patients are provided with excellent detox, residential, and exit planning.
 From the initial days of treatment, our staff assists the patient to work toward measured, achievable and time-bound goals.
 The clinical staff works with the patient to identify common goals tailored to the patient’s needs on an individual basis.
 Goals must be reasonable and match the patient’s level of motivation.
 Our staff discusses every treatment plan during staff meetings to gather insight and information that may assist all clinicians and staff in supporting the patient to meet their goals.

 Hathaway Detox Treatment Planning:

 Our Clinicians assist the patient to set the first goals of detox which may include successfully remaining sober to complete detox.
-A first step toward that goal may be to meet with the physician and to receive a physical examination.
-Another step may be taking medications as prescribed and to participate in random or scheduled drug testing.
+The first step toward that goal may be to meet with the physician and receive a physical examination.
+Another step may be taking medications as prescribed and participating in random or scheduled drug testing.
 Any issues or barriers the patient may experience during detox may be identified and agreed to, with the patient’s input; the counselor and patient will work in tandem to determine what the patient will do should those problems arise.
 Detox treatment planning is conducted within 48 hours of admission.

 Another detox goal might include identifying that the substance use has been problematic and what the consequences will be should the patient continue to use.
 The patient and counselor identify small steps toward the larger goals and determine deadlines.
 Should it be appropriate, the patient’s goals will lead toward continued engagement in the proper level of treatment after detoxification.